easegress-io/easegress/doc/reference/filters.md

 ```

-A Pool without a `filter` is considered as the main pool, other pools with a `filter` are considered as candidate pools.
+Pool without `filter` is considered the main pool, other pools with `filter` are considered candidate pools.
 Proxy first checks if one of the candidate pools can process a request.
-For example, the first candidate pool in the below configuration selects and processes requests with header `X-Candidate:candidate`, the second candidate pool randomly selects and processes 40% of requests, and the main pool processes the other 60% of requests.
+For example, the first candidate pool in the below configuration selects and processes requests with the header `X-Candidate:candidate`, the second candidate pool randomly selects and processes 400‰ of requests, and the main pool processes the other 600‰ of requests.

 ```yaml
 kind: Proxy